SafwenNaimi/SSTAR/README.md

 We provide link to the skeleton annotations of our ARMM dataset, you can directly download them and use them for training & testing.

+# Training:
+To run a baseline experiment:

+    python main.py -b